Is Your Vehicle MOT Check Ready? Check Now

 | Monday 21st January 2019 3:30pm

-With changes to the MOTtest coming into force in May last year, make sure that you arent caught out by being aware of how the different regulations affect whether your vehicle passes or fails.
-With tougher regulations coming into force, it is more important than ever to look after your vehicle.
+With changes to the MOT test coming into force in May last year, make sure that you aren’t caught out by being aware of how the different regulations affect whether your vehicle passes or fails.
+As tougher regulations come into force, it is more important than ever to look after your vehicle.

-In order to pass the new MOT test, it is vital for you to understand how the test works and on which areas your car could fail its MOT test.
+In order to pass the new MOT test, it is vital for you to understand how the test works and which problems could cause your car to fail.
 In this article, we discuss how the MOT test has changed and how you can prepare your vehicle for it to avoid a fail.

 May 2018 MOT test changes